aseedb/synaptic_tomo_ms/manuscript.md

 Astrocytes were added to 12 well plates and were grown for 2 days.
 After 2 days, the medium was exchanged to a medium that favors neuronal growth and impedes astrocyte growth.
 At the same time a droplet of the neuronal suspension was added onto a flame sterilized EM grid and incubated for 30 min at 37 °C, hereafter the grids were placed into the 12 well plates containing the astrocytes.
-Neurons were grown for 10-14 days until plunge freezing and were then analyzed at a Titan Krios by cryo-ET.
+Neurons were grown for 10-14 days until plunge freezing and were then analyzed at a Titan Krios by cryo-ET (Supplementary Figure {fig:suppl_tomogram_slices}C and D, Supplementary Movie [S2](#vid:neuron).
 Thereby, we could image chronically overactive or inactive synapses and relate presynaptic architectural modifications to different functional states.

 ![**Experimental models.** A1) Glass atomizer used to disperse depolarizing solution on the EM grid milliseconds before the grid is vitrified.
 A2) Spray droplets imaged with the GFP filter set.
 A3) Synaptosomes imaged with the DAPI filter set.
 A4) Overlay of spray droplets (green) and synaptosomes (red).
 Scale bars, 20 μm.
 B1) Schematic drawing of a 6-well petridish depicting astrocytes (pink stars) growing at the bottom of the petridish and EM grids (black round grid overlaying the astrocytes) with neurons growing on the grids.
 B2) Gridsquare overview with neurons growing over it; scale bar = 5 µm.
 B3) Medium magnification overview of neurons growing over R2/1 holes; scale bar = 500 nm.
 B4) One slice of a tomogram depicting the synapse and its respective postsynapse; scale bar = 100 nm.](images/workflow.svg){#fig:workflow width="15cm"}